oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

   ![Select Pipelines](./images/01-02-goldengate-menu-pipelines.png " ")

 3. On the Data fabric pipelines page, for **Applied filters**, select the LiveLabs compartment that you were assigned from the dropdown.
-Workshop compartments are located under LiveLabs, or you can .
+Workshop compartments are located under LiveLabs, or you can use the search field.

     > **NOTE:** Refer to the Reservation Information panel to check your assigned compartment.
 If you don't choose the correct compartment, you won't be able to create a pipeline.